meliorence/react-native-render-html/README.md

 Styling options override thesmelves, so you might render a custom HTML tag with a [custom renderer](#creating-custom-renderers) like `<bluecircle>`, make it green with a class `<bluecircle class="make-me-green">` or make it red by styling the tag itself.

 The default style of your custom renderer will be merged to the one from your `classesStyles` which will also be merged by the `style` attribute.

+> **IMPORTANT NOTE : Do NOT use the `StyleSheet` API to create the styles you're going to feed to `tagsStyle` and `classesStyles`.
+Although it might look like it's working at first, the caching logic of `react-native` makes it impossible for this module to deep check each of your style to properly apply the precedence and priorities of your nested tags' styles.**

 Here's an usage example